sarahfaisal/my-iot-assignment/async-summary.md

 # An async function does not (necessarily) start executing immediately

 to start an asynchronous function you should add .await in it or by the help of an executor , launch it .Until this happens, all you have is a Future that has not started .

+# advantages of Async
+1.it is less time consuming.
+2.improve performances
+3.improved responsiveness